 Over the last few years we have noticed an increase in the use of Land Promotion Agreements, largely due to pressure on certain pockets of land to be brought forward for future development.
-Following publication of my Article in the previous Newsletter, I received various questions about some of the types of Agreements I referred to, and in this Article, I intend to look further at Land Promotion Agreements.

 Promoters will want to ensure that the land owner’s obligation to pay the promoter’s share is secured effectively, as without adequate security the land owner’s obligation to meet those costs, and to pay the proportion of net sale receipts to the promoter, may be worthless.

 This is the usual way to secure payment under a Land Promotion Agreement.
 The Agreement will simply contain a contractual commitment on the land owner to pay the promoter’s share to the promoter, if satisfactory planning permission is obtained and the property is sold with the benefit of that permission.
 However, such covenant does not generally run with the land, and bind successors in title, and as a result, is generally inadequate so far as the parties are concerned.
 The contractual obligation depends upon the financial strength and continuing existence of the land owner and provides no security to the promoter for payment.
 Having said that, if the land owner is a substantial body and its assets have been fully investigated, then a promoter may be satisfied that the land owner is likely to remain financially strong for the length of the promotion period.
-Occasionally personal obligations are also supported by bonds or guarantees, and I will come on to those later on this Article.
+Occasionally personal obligations are also supported by bonds or guarantees, and I will mention those below.

 In addition to the personal obligation referred to above, a land owner in a Land Promotion Agreement can covenant with the promoter to ensure that its successors in title will enter into a similar commitment with the promoter.
 This would mean that the promoter could enforce the land owner’s obligations under the Land Promotion Agreement against the land owner’s successors in title.
 The promoters would be protected as a restriction would be placed on the land owner’s title at the Land Registry.
 The restriction will be released when the promotion period expires, or the Land Promotion Agreement is terminated.
 This method is often used in conjunction with a buyer giving a legal or equitable charge to secure the future payment.